getredash/website/src/pages/kb/open-source/admin-guide/maintenance.md

 There, you can see the names of Redash's processes (`redash_celery`, `redash_server` and `redash_celery_scheduled`), as well as the location of their logs.
 If no logs location is present, then the logs will be written to `/var/logs/supervisor`.

+For Docker based instances, run `docker ps` to see the running Redash processes.

 ## Restart

 - Restart all processes: `sudo supervisorctl restart all`.
 - Restart the Web server: `sudo supervisorctl restart redash_server`.
 - Restart Celery workers: `sudo supervisorctl restart redash_celery`.

+If you use Docker, navigate to `/opt/redash` and run `docker-compose up -d` to restart all containers.
+You can also restart single processes using the container id or name.
+For instance, `docker restart redash_server_1` will restart the redash server.

 ### Restarting Celery Workers & the Queries Queue